archit-47/Predicting-Chronic-Kidney-Diseases/README.md

 Requirements to run these codes :
 Python 3.6 and above

-Python packages : numpy, pandas, sklearn, matplotlib
+Python packages : numpy, pandas, sklearn, matplotlib, scikit-learn

 Dataset
 We have used the dataset https://archive.ics.uci.edu/ml/datasets/Chronic_Kidney_Disease